nirgluzman/AWS-Cognito-DemoApp/README.md

 - Other identity providers: Google, Facebook, GitHub etc.
 - We can login with these providers into Cognito.

+- `User pool groups` enables us to create and manage groups, add users to groups, and remove users from groups.
+We use groups to create collections of users to manage their permissions or to represent different types of users.

 ![](./images/cognito-user-pools.png) ![](./images/signup-flows.png)

 ## Cognito Identity Pool